YouTube or Vimeo – where should you be putting your videos for your small business?

 - YouTube analytics are far superior to Vimeo ones.

-- Vimeo’s free option is limited and prices for from $7 – $75 per month.
+- Vimeo’s free option is limited and prices are from $7 – $75 per month.

 Comparing Vimeo and YouTube embeds visually